-The historical loss methodology is typically used to calculate collective impairment allowances for performing secured and retail unsecured portfolio's less than USD 20 million in value, which are collectively assessed.
-The historical loss rate is derived from the average contractual write-off net of recoveries over a defined period.
+The historical loss methodology is typically used to calculate collective impairment allowances for secured or low default portfolios such as personal loans.
+For loans which are collectively assessed using historical loss methodology, the historical loss rate is derived from the average contractual write-off net of recoveries over a defined period.
 The net contractual write-off rate is the actual amount of loss experienced after the realization of collateral and receipt of recoveries.

-A roll rate methodology also known as the net flow rate methodology is more commonly adopted for retail unsecured portfolios greater than USD 20 million when there are sufficient volumes of empirical data to develop robust statistical models.
-In certain circumstances, portfolios have a statistically significant number of defaults and losses available, enabling reliable roll rates to be generated.
+A roll rate methodology is more commonly adopted for unsecured portfolios when there are sufficient volumes of empirical data to develop robust statistical models.
+In certain circumstances personal loan portfolios have a statistically significant number of defaults and losses available, enabling reliable roll rates to be generated.
 In these cases a roll rate methodology is applied, and the average loss rate for each delinquency bucket is adjusted to reflect the average loss expected following receipt of recoveries.
-The average loss expected is derived from average historical collateral realization values.
+The average loss expected is derived from average historical collateral realisation values.

 As an extended method to roll rate methodology, discounted recovery methodology uses the gross contractual loss of the portfolio from the roll rate methodology and determines the recovery out of the gross loss.
-The Discounted Recovery is then estimated for the recovery at the end of the realization period.
+The Discounted Recovery is then estimated for the recovery dome at the end of the realization period.
 Individual impairment is done for the non performing portion of the mortgage portfolio using the Discounted Cash Flow methodology where mortgage accounts are individually assessed to determine the impairment.